-HD 104 Educational And Career Planning (3)
+HD 104 Educational And Career Planning (3) (Next year's course prefix/number HDEV 1370)

 This course is designed to teach students the ongoing process of decision-making as it relates to career/life and educational planning.
 Students identify the unique aspects of themselves (interests, skills, values).
 They investigate possible work environments and develop a plan for personal satisfaction.
 Job search and survival skills are also considered.
 (3 Lec.)